siravijbb/TweakScale/ANNOUNCE.md

 This Release will be published using the following Schedule:

 * GitHub, reaching first manual installers and users of KSP-AVC.
 Right now.
-* CurseForge, Monday night
+* CurseForge, Thursday night
-* SpaceDock (and CKAN users), Tuesday night
+* SpaceDock (and CKAN users), Friday night

 The reasoning is to gradually distribute the Release to easily monitor the deployment and cope with eventual mishaps.